kubewarden/sysctl-psp-policy/README.md

 be properly isolated between pods on the same node, and are properly namespaced by the kernel.

-All safe sysctls are enabled by default in k8s.
+All safe sysctls are enabled by default in Kubernetes.
 All unsafe sysctls are disabled by default and must be explicitly allowed on a per-node or per-pod basis.

 As the deprecated analogous Kubernetes PSP, this policy validates which sysctls can get set in pods by specifying lists of sysctls or sysctl patterns to be allowed or forbidden.
-One can then modify the securityContext of Pods to make use of the Sysctls as permitted by this policy.
+One can then modify the `securityContext` of Pods to make use of the Sysctls as permitted by this policy.

 Remember that pods that specify disabled unsafe sysctls will be scheduled, but